entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-tutorial.md

 4. Select `Install` to install the bundle.
 An installation can take several minutes while the application downloads the Linux images for the microservices and installs the related assets.

 5. Setup permissions to configure the service:
    - Log in to Keycloak as an admin and add the PDA roles to your user account.
-To manage the required Keycloak instance see [Entando Identity Management -- Keycloak](../../docs/reference/identity-management.md#logging-into-your-keycloak-instance).
+To manage the required Keycloak instance, see [Entando Identity Management -- Keycloak](../../docs/reference/identity-management.md#logging-into-your-keycloak-instance).
       - Go to `Users → admin → Role Mappings` and add the roles for the entando-pda-plugin-server.
    - Log in to the App Builder and configure the PDA Connection.
       - The Page Templates hardcode the name of the datasource.
 You can choose to change the name there or simply use 'pam-demo' as the connection name.